Lorandil/Cross-Development-for-TinyJoypad/LIESMICH.md

 (2) Then import the file with IrfanView (https://www.irfanview.com/): Open as -> RAW file...
 (3) Set Image width to 64 and Image height to 128, 8 BPP -> OK
 (4) Rotate and mirror the result as needed :)
+Hint: If you only get partial screenshots, try using a terminal program to capture the serial output.

 0xFF,0xFF,0xFF,0xFF,0xFF,0xFF,0xFF,0xFF,0xFF,....
 ```